Vasili Kulkov: Club career

 Kulkov was born in Moscow, Soviet Union.
-From 1984 until the end of his career he played for a host of clubs in Russia, coming to prominence most notably with hometown's FC Spartak Moscow, from where he left in 1991 for a Portuguese league stint with S.L.
-Benfica (where he played with countrymen Aleksandr Mostovoi and Sergei Yuran).
+From 1984 until the end of his career he played for a host of clubs in Russia, coming to prominence most notably with hometown's Spartak Moscow, from where he left in 1991 for a Portuguese league stint with Benfica (where he played with countrymen Aleksandr Mostovoi and Sergei Yuran).
 At Benfica, Kulkov scored two great goals in the 1994 Cup Winners Cup game in Leverkusen to pull Benfica into semi finals.

-In the 1994–95 season, both Kulkov and Yuran joined FC Porto, being very important figures in the league's conquest.
+In the 1994–95 season, both Kulkov and Yuran joined Porto, being very important figures in the league's conquest.
 Aged 29, the former returned to Spartak, only to move shortly after to Millwall in the English second division, where he failed to adjust immensely, appearing very rarely in a six-month loan.

-After two years with FC Zenit Saint Petersburg and one at FC Krylia Sovetov Samara, Kulkov returned to Portugal, joining F.C.
-Alverca – Benfica's feeder club but also in the top flight.
+After two years with Zenit Saint Petersburg and one at Krylia Sovetov Samara, Kulkov returned to Portugal, joining Alverca – Benfica's feeder club but also in the top flight.
 He closed out his career with amateurs FC Shatura, aged 35.

-Kulkov then had some spells in coaching, notably assisting countryman Anatoliy Byshovets at C.S.
-Marítimo in 2003.
-Six years later he moved to Spartak Moscow's reserves, in the same capacity.